Royal Cities Tour No. 300 C

 Day 1 Colombo

-Check-in at the Hotel Grand Orientalng or Cinnamon Gand, Colombo.
+Check-in at the Hotel Grand Oriental or Best Western Alyon, Colombo.
 Afternoon city tour.
 Colombo is the commercial capital of Sri Lanka with a population of 1,1 million.
 The Fort, in the very centre of the city, is where most of the colonial remnants mainly from the British era are to be found.
 Nearby Pettah is Colombo's busiest and most traditional bazaar, a mosaic of human activities and architectural memories.
 Cinnamon Gardens is the most prestigious residential area.
 Overnight at your hotel.

 Day 2 Colombo – Kandy